Tiswas: Series 5 (1978-1979)

+Tiswas had been off air due to the massive strike by ITV technicians which lasted 11 weeks from August to October 1979.

-Series 7
+Series 7 (1980-1981)

-By now, ATV had increased the budget for Tiswas, and Chris Tarrant had more of a say in the programme's production than ever before, debuted on 6 September 1980 and ended on 28 March 1981 A proper theme tune was created, and the studio set was based around ATV cartoonist Chris Wroe's caricatures of the presenting team.
+By now, ATV had increased the budget for Tiswas, and Chris Tarrant had more of a say in the programme's production than ever before.
+The most remembered theme tune was heard for the first time, and the studio set was based around ATV cartoonist Chris Wroe's caricatures of the presenting team.

 This series can be considered as the definitive series, due to the material drawn from this era that usually gets an airing on documentaries and clips shows when Tiswas is the subject.
 In addition, the three video compilations that have been released for sale have been packaged around a seventh series theme, with the bulk of the clips also being from this age.

 Midway through this series, Chris Tarrant decided to leave upon its conclusion.
 Bob Carolgees, Lenny Henry and John Gorman also left after the final edition of series 7.
 (28 March 1981) They had decamped to start work on O.T.T., a late-night version of Tiswas intended for an adult audience, which would debut in 1982.
 The only regular Tiswas presenter left was Sally James, who stayed on for series 8.